jensenw1/RETQA/database/READEME.md

 2 directories, 4 files
 ```

-Please execute the following command to generate all the tables in CSV format:
+Please execute the following command to unpack all the tables in CSV format:
 ```
 tar -xzvf tables.tar.gz
 ```